ZZXin/Online-Visual-Tracking-SOTA/README.md

 # Online-Visual-Tracking-SOTA

-This page focuses on watching the state-of-the-art performance for the short-term tracking task (if you are interested in the long-term tracking task, please visit [here](https://github.com/wangdongdut/Long-term-Visual-Tracking)).
+[The repository will be updated from time to time] This page focuses on watching the state-of-the-art performance for the short-term tracking task (if you are interested in the long-term tracking task, please visit [here](https://github.com/wangdongdut/Long-term-Visual-Tracking)).
 The evaluation datasets include:
 LaSOT, VOT2019, VOT2018, TrackingNet, GOT-10k, NFS, UAV123, TC-128, OTB-100.